 On April 12, Viktor Orbán conceded defeat in Hungary’s parliamentary election after 16 years in power.
 Three million voters handed a two-thirds supermajority to Péter Magyar, a 45-year-old lawyer who, until two years ago, was a Fidesz party member.
-The global reaction converged on two frames: Trump lost an ally, and Europe is relieved.
+Europe’s most durable illiberal leader had finally been broken by a determined opposition.
+The frame is incomplete.

 The real story is who beat Orbán.
 Magyar was not a liberal dissident or a civil society champion.
 He worked in the prime minister’s Office.
 He ran a government-linked financial institution.
 His ex-wife was Orbán’s justice minister.
 He was, by any definition, an insider.